 - E. While holding the adjuster dial at the proper clearance setting, tighten the jam nut securely with the valve adjuster handle. - 3.
 Install the spark plug; then install the timing inspection plug and magneto cover plug. - 4.
 Place the two tappet covers with O-rings into position.
-Tighten the cap screws to 8 ft-lb.
+Tighten the cap screws to 8 ft-lb (10.9 N-m).